Program details are provided lower on the page.

 CTU’s Information Technology faculty brings both academic knowledge and real-world experience to their classrooms.
 Our instructors are committed to teaching students the principles and skills necessary to pursue the Information Technology profession, and they strive to be available to students seeking learning support or professional advice.

 At CTU Colorado Springs, we understand industry certifications are an important component of some Information Technology students’ career paths.
-Therefore, our Information Technology bachelor’s degree program are designed to help students prepare for the CompTIA Network+ and Security+ certification exams, both of which are highly regarded by hiring managers.
-In fact, 91% of employers surveyed in a 2015 CompTIA study felt that Information Technology certifications play a significant role in the hiring process.3
+Therefore, our Information Technology bachelor’s degree program are designed to help students prepare for the CompTIA Network+ and Security+ certification exams.
+In fact, according to a CompTIA survey published in 2020, 88% of employers surveyed believe IT certifications are valuable to validate a candidate's skills in the hiring process.3

 Campus and Online IT Programs